Welcome to Macclesfield Physio Pilates

 I am a state registered, chartered physiotherapist and a fully certified Pilates instructor teaching Pilates both on an individual basis and through classes to patients in Macclesfield and surrounding areas in Cheshire

 I am based at the John Griffiths Physiotherapy Practice, located in Prestbury with patient parking available.
-I run classes at St. Johns The Evangelist Church, Over Alderley and Birtles Reading Rooms, Prestbury Village Hall and Prestbury Tennis Clubhouse all within easy reach of Macclesfield Town centre.
+I run classes at Over Alderley and Birtles Reading Rooms and Prestbury Village Hall, all within easy reach of Macclesfield Town centre.

 I am certified with the Australian Physiotherapy And Pilates Institute and teach modified Pilates that is suitable for any age or level of fitness and am keen to put my experience and training to effect to help you to achieve your goals.
 Pilates can be great to help work towards all sorts of goals, from getting back into shape after having a baby, to rehabilitating after an injury.